 If you are trying to decide which detergent to use with your cloth diapers, I highly recommend looking at this Detergent Chart.
 It gives ratings for all kinds of detergents and tells you which ones have chemicals you may not want on your precious baby’s booty.

-If you don’t want to buy detergent specifically designed for cloth diapers, stick with something that is free of dyes, chemicals or fragrances.
-I personally use All Free & Clear, since it is safe and better priced than all the others made for cloth diapers.
+If you don’t want to buy detergent specifically designed for cloth diapers, stick with something that is free of dyes, chemicals, or fragrances.
+I personally use All Free & Clear, since it is safe and better priced than all the other made-for-cloth diapers.

 Washing Cloth Diapers for the First Time

-If you are using natural diapers like hemp, bamboo and others, be sure to wash them separately.
-These contain natural oils that take a few washes to get rid of, and will cause build up and less absorbancy in your diapers.
+If you are using natural diapers like hemp, bamboo, and others, be sure to wash them separately.
+These contain natural oils that take a few washes to get rid of.
+They also cause build-up and less absorbancy in your diapers.

 Hand Washing Cloth Diapers

 Hand washing cloth diapers really isn’t as cumbersome as it may seem at first.
 I promise your electric bill will thank you if you decide to hand wash.

 Steps to hand washing cloth diapers:

 - I’d suggest getting some of those reusable yellow gloves that go up to your elbows.
 Cloth diaper cleaning isn’t always pretty.
 [It never is]